Creamy Pina Colada Pineapple Popsicles

 Get this sent to your inbox, plus get new recipes from us every week!

-If you love these pineapple popsicles, you’ll also love these refreshing mango cherry popsicles, and creamy frozen strawberry yogurt bars.
+If you love these pineapple popsicles, you’ll also love these refreshing mango cherry popsicles and creamy frozen strawberry yogurt bars.
 Have a ton of extra fruits on hand?
 Turn them into these fun homemade ice pops for a treat your kids will love!

 What You’ll Need

-Ingredients to make pineapple popsicles.
+Ingredients to make pina colada pineapple popsicles.

 • Frozen Pineapples: Naturally sweet, creamy when blended.
 I prefer using packaged frozen pineapples because they’re frozen at peak sweetness and blend into the perfect texture.